dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/mysql.md

 | port     | 0            |
 | socket   | NULL         |

-The tables in the file can be read as if they were normal DuckDB tables, but the underlying data is read directly from MySQL at query time.
+The tables in the file can be read as if they were normal DataMiner tables, but the underlying data is read directly from MySQL at query time.

 ```sql
 SHOW TABLES;